-- The period required by the retransmit operation is now fixed and short. - The first word data latency period, from the time the first word is written to an empty FIFO to the time it can be read, is now fixed and short.
+- The limitation of the frequency of one clock input with respect to the other has been removed.
+The Frequency Select pin (FS) has been removed, thus it is no longer necessary to select which of the two clock inputs, RCLK or WCLK, is running at the higher frequency. - The period required by the retransmit operation is now fixed and short. - The first word data latency period, from the time the first word is written to an empty FIFO to the time it can be read, is now fixed and short.
 (The variable clock cycle counting delay associated with the latency period found on previous SuperSync devices has been eliminated on this SuperSync family.)

-SuperSync FIFOs are particularly appropriate for networking, video, telecommunications, data communications and other applications that need to buffer large amounts of data.
+SuperSync FIFOs are particularly appropriate for network, video, telecommunications, data communications and other applications that need to buffer large amounts of data.